pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 - Before you create an endpoint, make sure the following:

     - You have created a cluster and a Data App.
 For more information, see [Create a Data App](/tidb-cloud/data-service-manage-data-app.md#create-a-data-app).
-    - The target table for the endpoint exists in your target database of the target cluster, and the columns of the target table are already defined.
+    - The databases, tables, and columns that the endpoint will operate on already exist in the target cluster.

 - Before you call an endpoint, make sure that you have created an API key in the Data App.
 For more information, see [Create an API key](/tidb-cloud/data-service-api-key.md#create-an-api-key).